ACI-Specification/rfcs/src/rfcs/0001-rfc-policy.md

 The following is the Lifecycle of every RFC

 0. Pre-Review (Optional): The RFC is brought for informal review and drafting, in an incomplete (or Pre-RFC) form designed for drafting and initial design,
 1. Submission: The RFC is submitted to <http://github.com/ACI-Specific/rfcs> as a Pull Request.
-Generally, the RFC must contain the content set forth in the [content][#content] section,
+Generally, the RFC must contain the content set forth in the [content](#content) section,
 2. Review and Iteration: The Pull Request is reviewed and discussed, with appropriate concerns, design questions, proposed design changes, and appropriate changes are made to address these concerns,
 3. Approval: Once the RFC is reviewed appropriately the Core Interest Groups must approve for it to be merged.
 Approval represents consensus to adopt the RFC.
+4. Final Comment Period: After approval the RFC must undergo a 7 day final comment period.
+Approval may be revoked at any point by either CIG.
 4. RFC Number Assignment: The RFC is assigned a number based on its PR Number and the document is renamed accordingly.

 An RFC may be explicitly closed also by request of all of the Core Interest Groups - this indicates that there is consensus not to move forward at the current time.
 A Closed RFC may be reopened or refiled in the future.

-After approval, any member of the Project may perform the RFC Number Assignment (if the Number was not previously assigned) and merge the RFC.
+After approval and the final comment period, any member of the Project may perform the RFC Number Assignment (if the Number was not previously assigned) and merge the RFC.

 ### Content

-Generally, an RFC must specify at least the following:
+Generally, an RFC must contain at least the following:
 * A One to two paragraph summary of the RFC,
 * Motivation for the RFC and the underlying proposal,
 * An Informative Explanation of the proposal,
 * The Normative Text of the proposal.

 Additionally, an RFC should specify the following, as applicable:
-* Any Security Considerations that may apply to the RFC,
+* Any Security Considerations that may apply to the RFC, both as to users and ,
 * Any Impacts on the ACI Registries,
 * A description of Prior Art that informed the proposal,
 * A description of Future Changes that can be made in respect to the RFC.